nhlbidatastage/bdc-ai-tiger-team/objective_1.1/README.md

 The environment was:
 <img width="522" alt="image" src="https://github.com/user-attachments/assets/88fa4db3-7d28-4f3c-9ded-ee297610f35f">

-He was then able to succesffully run this notebook:
+**Brian was then able to succesfully run this notebook**:
 * ['20241021 Llama3.ipynb'](20241021%20Llama3.ipynb)

+The notebook itself has details about dependency, account setup, etc.

 Some things to consider:
 * I needed to use the NVIDIA Tesla V100 GPU (I tried 2, not sure if 2 are required)